 Examples of DCC groups and activities include:

-More information: Visit Duntroon Community Centre website for details on how to become an annual member and to find out more abut what the centre has to offer.
+More info: Visit Duntroon Community Centre website for details on how to become an annual member and to find out more abut what the centre has to offer.

 The playgroup has a different craft activity for the kids every week, lots of indoor and outdoor toys, a cubby house, a video, DVD and book library to borrow from, and a delicious morning tea for the mums and dads.
 BYO morning tea for the kids.
 If your children are 0-5 years old bring them along to meet some new friends.